cerebral/cerebral/docs/docs/docs/tutorial/actions.md

 )
 ```

 Now we are ready to test drive our changes.
 Click the button and you should see the toast message appear with three exclamation marks behind.
-Please keep an eye on the **debugger**.
-You can track how the flow of the props between the actions as they execute.
-Keep in mind that the result object from an action will be merged with the props and handed over to the next action.
-You might just as well used a different property for the shouted message.
+Take some time to open up the **debugger** and explore the changes you've made.
+You can track the flow of the props object as it is passed into the action *Input:{}* and after the action has excecuted *Output: {}*.
+Keep in mind that the object returned from an action will be merged with the props object and handed over to the next action.
+You could just as easily use a different property for the shouted message.

 ## Challenge